Food Chain and Food Web: Differences and Importance

 “A food chain is a linear network of links in a food web starting from producer organisms (such as grass or trees which use radiation from the sun to make their food) and ending at apex predator species (like grizzly bears or killer whales), detrivores (like earthworms or woodlice), or decomposer species (such as fungi or bacteria).”

-Sunshine the main energy source for all living organisms.
-It is needed in order to provide plants with the food they need as well as to give humans and others energy that keeps them healthy and free of disease.
-There are four basic parts of a food chain.
-Those four parts are:
+Sunshine is the main energy source for all living organisms.
+It is needed to provide plants with the food they need as well as to give humans and others energy that keeps them healthy and free of disease.

 Producers

-Producers give us the energy needed through a process known as photosynthesis.
-This process, combined with minerals and nutrients from the soil, allow a plant to grow and to bloom and then reproduce.
-Foods that are produced through this process include:
+Producers, or plants if you like, give us the energy needed through a process known as photosynthesis.
+This process, combined with minerals and nutrients from the soil, allows a plant to grow, bloom, and reproduce.

 • Apples